ibm-cloud-docs/workload-protection/agent-deploy-kube-helm.md

 - `CLUSTER_NAME` is the name of the cluster where you are deploying the agent.
 - `SERVICE_ACCESS_KEY` is the {{site.data.keyword.sysdigsecure_short}} instance access key.
 - `INGESTION_ENDPOINT` is the instance's ingestion endpoint.
-- `API_ENDPOINT` is the intance's API endpoint.
+- `API_ENDPOINT` is the instance's API endpoint.

-For example, for the US-East region, a sample Helm install looks as follows:
+For example, for the US-East region, a sample Helm installation looks as follows:

 ```sh
 helm install sysdig-agent sysdig/sysdig-deploy --namespace ibm-observe \